sparcityeu/SparseBase/docs/pages/contributing/testing_guide.md

 ```

 Your tests will follow these headers.
-#### 4. Add an executable target and a test command and to the 'CMakeLists.txt' file in the test file directory.
+#### 4. Add an executable target and a test command to the 'CMakeLists.txt' file in the test file directory.

 Each test file will be compiled into an executable target, and each test executable will be added as a CTest test.
-The name of the CTest test of a file its path relative to the `tests/suites` directory, followed by its name, all of which delimited by the underscore character.
+The name of the CTest test of a test file is its path relative to the `tests/suites` directory, followed by its name, with the file delimiter being the underscore character.
 The name of the executable of a test file will be the name of its CTest test with the extension `.test`.
 For instance, the test file `tests/suites/src/sparsebase/preprocess/preprocess_test.cc` will have the CTest test name:

 ```CMake
 sparsebase_preprocess_preprocess_tests